selva-dt3/Student-Information-System/StudentInformationSystemWebApp/README.SIS.md

 Enable RLS and, for demo use, you may add permissive anon policies:

+Troubleshooting INSERT (add student):
+- If the UI shows "Insert blocked by RLS policy...", confirm your project's role:
+  - Using anon key → role is anon
+  - Using an authenticated session → role is authenticated
+- Ensure an INSERT policy exists for that role.
+Example for anon:

 ```sql
 alter table public.students enable row level security;